-The National Registration and Accreditation Scheme for all health professionals commenced on 1 July 2010.
+The National Registration and Accreditation Scheme (NRAS) for all health professionals commenced on 1 July 2010.
 NSW opted out of the complaint handling component of the National scheme and the health professional Councils were established in NSW effective from 1 July 2010 to manage the complaints function in a co-regulatory arrangement with the NSW Health Care Complaints Commission (HCCC).
+The Council was established on 1 July 2012 upon joining the NRAS.